Azpect3120/MediaStorageServer/README.md

 ## Introduction

 This project provides a basic template for building a Go media storage server.
 It includes CRUD functionality for both folders and images.
 The images are stored within a folder which creates a more structured storage system.
 URLs are generated for use in displaying the media stored.
 The `/images` endpoints can be used to store both image and video media.

+## Version

+All endpoint will be preceded by the version.

+Current version: 1.0.0

+Acceptable versions are...
+- /v1/

 ## Features